 Design standard 3: Gradients Accessway grades must not be steeper than 1:10 (10 per cent) within 5 metres of the frontage to ensure safety for pedestrians and vehicles.
 The design must have regard to the wheelbase of the vehicle being designed for; pedestrian and vehicular traffic volumes; the nature of the car park; and the slope and configuration of the vehicle crossover at the site frontage.
-This does not apply to accessways serving three dwellings or less.
-(10 per cent) within 5 metres of the lease.
-The design must have regard pedestrian and vehicular traffic and configuration of the vehicle to accessways serving three ✓ Standard met The site is flat.
-Ramps (except within 5 metres of the frontage) must have the maximum grades as outlined in Table 3 and be designed for vehicles travelling in a forward direction.
-Table 3: Ramp gradients ist have the maximum grades as aveiling in a forward direction.
-Standard met The site is flat.
-Type of car park Length of ramp Public car parks 20 metres or less Maximum grade 1:5 (20%) longer than 20 metres 35 1:6 (16.7%) Private or residential car 20 metres or less parks 1:4 (25%) longer than 20 metres ss 1:5 (20%) Where the difference in grade between two sections of ramp or floor is greater than 1:8 (12.5 per cent) for a summit grade change, or greater than 1:6.7 (15 per cent) for a sag grade change, the ramp must include a transition section of at least 2 metres to prevent vehicles scraping or bottoming. is of ramp or floor is greater than greater than 1:6.7 (15 per cent) for ition section of at least 2 metres to ✓ Standard met The site is flat.
-Plans must include an assessment of grade changes of greater than 1:5.6 (18 per cent) or less than 3 metres apart for clearances, to the satisfaction of the responsible authority. es of greater than 1:5.6 (18 per the satisfaction of the responsible ✓ Standard met The site is flat.
-Design standard 4: Mechanical parking Mechanical parking may be used to meet the car parking requirement provided: • At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres. arking requirement provided: g spaces can accommodate a NA.
+This does not apply to accessways serving three dwellings or less. be steeper than 1:10 (10 pe pedestrians and vehicles.
+1 de being designed for; pede r park; and the slope and α .
+This does not apply to ac. r cent) within 5 metres of the The design must have regard sstrian and vehicular traffic onfiguration of the vehicle cessways serving three ✓ Standard met The site is flat.
+Ramps (except within 5 metres of the frontage) must have the maximum grades as outlined in Table 3 and be designed for vehicles travelling in a forward direction. es of the frontage) must hav signed for vehicles travellin ve the maximum grades as ig in a forward direction. ✓ Standard met The site is flat.
+Table 3: Ramp gradients adients Type of car park Length of ramp Maximum grade Public car parks 20 metres or less 1:5 (20%) longer than 20 metres 1:6 (16.7%) Private or residential car parks 20 metres or less 1:4 (25%) longer than 20 metres 1:5 (20%) Where the difference in grade between two sections of ramp or floor is greater than 1.8 (12.5 per cent) for a summit grade change, or greater than 1.6.7 (15 per cent) for a sag grade change, the ramp must include a transition section of at least 2 metres to prevent vehicles scraping or bottoming. between two sections of ramin grade change, or greate p must include a transition sottoming. amp or floor is greater than r than 1.6.7 (15 per cent) for section of at least 2 metres to ✓ Standard met The site is flat.
+Plans must include an assessment of grade changes of greater than 1:5.6 (18 per cent) or less than 3 metres apart for clearances, to the satisfaction of the responsible authority. sment of grade changes of i part for clearances, to the si greater than 1:5.6 (18 per atisfaction of the responsible ✓ Standard met The site is flat.
+Design standard 4: Mechanical parking Mechanical parking may be used to meet the car parking requirement provided: At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1,8 metres. ised to meet the car parking nechanical car parking spac at least 1.8 metres. g requirement provided: ces can accommodate a NA.
 Mechanical parking not proposed.
-Car parking spaces the require the operation of the system are not allowed to visitors unless used in a valet parking situation. he system are not allowed to NA.
+Car parking spaces the require the operation of the system are not allowed to visitors unless used in a valet parking situation. uire the operation of the sy ^s let parking situation. stem are not allowed to NA.
+Mechanical parking not proposed. • The design and operation is The design and operation is to the satisfaction of the responsible authority. esponsible authority.
+NA.
 Mechanical parking not proposed.
-The design and operation is to the satisfaction of the responsible authority. the responsible authority.
-NA.
-Mechanical parking not proposed. : , , , , , , , , , , , , , , , , , , , , Design standard 5: Urban design Ground level car parking, garage doors and accessways must not visually dominate public space. sways must not visually dominate Standard met Garage doors are hidden from view and do not dominate the streetscape.
+Design standard 5: Urban design Ground level car parking, garage doors and accessways must not visually dominate public space. age doors and accessways s must not visually dominate Standard met Garage doors are hidden from view and do not dominate the streetscape.